-The sponge and rubber are both determinates of the spin; which refers to the spin of the ball when a loop technique is used.
+The sponge and rubber both determinate the spin, which refers to the turn of the ball when a loop technique is used.
 It is highly reliant on many factors other than the rubbers spinning rate, with its sensitivity to strokes played and the speed of the incoming ball.

-Speed refers to the swiftness of the ball, which also relies on more than one factor like the blade or the thickness of the sponge and the technique played.
-It is also used to determine the efficiency of one rubber to the other, it also refers to the rate at which the ball goes back at forth the players.
+Speed refers to the swiftness of the ball, which also relies on different factors like the blade, or the thickness of the sponge, or different techniques.
+It also used to determine the efficiency of one rubber to the other, and it also refers to the rate at which the ball goes back at forth the players.

-and control of the ball which is based on the thickness and hardness of both, to get a good control you would need to give up on one of spin or speed.
+And control of the ball, which depends on the thickness and hardness of both, to get proper monitoring, you would need to give up on one of spin or speed.
 Players who play defense games are more likely to use rubbers with slow speed while offensive players go for the high-speed rubbers.
 Note that the more speedy a rubber can get a ball to be, the harder it will be to manage.

-Sponges with higher thickness give better speed and spin while giving more paddle weight and a cushion feel and those with more thinness give better control while giving a feel of wood and lightweight.
+Sponges with higher thickness give better speed and spin while giving more paddle weight and a cushion feel, and those with more thinness give better control while providing a feeling of wood and lightweight.

 Other things to consider when choosing the best ping pong paddle are the

-Glue: thought the most time come side by side the rubber, still if you have to buy them separately ensure that you buy a professional rubber glue which is water-based.
+Glue: thought the most time come side by side the rubber, still, if you have to buy them separately ensures that you purchase a professional rubber glue which is water-based.
 They should come fully packed with the cleaners.
-Some glues have been speculated to support the speed of the ping pong rubber.
+Some adhesives have speculated to support the speed of the ping pong rubber.
 There are two types of glues used by ping pong players, the quick glue sheets and the water-based ping pong glue.

 Side tape: also known as edge tape, is used to improve the ping pong rackets balance and reduce the possibility of early rubber peeling.
-Set around the edge of the ping pong bat, this piece of equipment can be used to cover only the wooden part of the bat or the wood an edge of the rubber.
-Although not a compulsory accessory it is still popularly used by players because of the cosmetic finishing is gives to their paddles.
-The tape can be as wide as 12mm and can be used to hide rough bat edges and poor rubber gluing finishes.
+Set around the edge of the ping pong bat, this piece of equipment can be used to cover only the wooden part of the bat or the wood a corner of the rubber.
+Although not a compulsory accessory, it is still popularly used by players because of the cosmetic finishing is gives to their paddles.
+The tape can be as comprehensive as 12mm and can be used to hide rough bat edges and poor rubber gluing finishes.

 Why are ping pong paddles two colors?

 There are two approved colors of ping pong rubbers; red and black.
-The reason for this began quite a while ago when ping pong advanced from being just a leisure sport to a competitive sport played by many internationally.
-Back then, in the beginning, players, in order to win, would use various rubbers of the same color with the hope that they can confuse the opponent into not knowing which side had more speed or spin force, which was quite effective.
+The reason for this began quite a while ago when ping pong advanced from being just a leisure sport to a competitive game played by many internationally.
+Back then, in the beginning, players, to win, would use various rubbers of the same color with the hope that they can confuse the opponent into not knowing which side had more speed or spin force, which was quite useful.

-In time the ITTF international table tennis federation came to the conclusion that rubbers must be made of two separate colors so that opponents can get a clue on which side of the bat does better and at what.
-To create fairness in both sides the rule was approved and only
+In time the ITTF international table tennis federation concluded that rubbers must be made of two separate colors so that opponents can get a clue on which side of the bat does better and at what.
+To create fairness, in both hands, the rule was approved, and only

 rubbers with the ITTF log on them.